chinapedia/wikipedia.abstract.en/Page/Economy_of_Italy.md

 Energy and natural resources

-Natural_resources_of_Italy.png ore, Mn — manganese, Fe — iron ore, Hg — mercury, PM — polymetallic ores (Cu, Zn, Ag, Pb), PY — pyrite).
+ore, Mn — manganese, Fe — iron ore, Hg — mercury, PM — polymetallic ores (Cu, Zn, Ag, Pb), PY — pyrite).
 Fossil fuels are in red (C — coal, G — natural gas, L — lignite, P — petroleum).
-Non-metallic minerals are in green (ASB — asbestos, F — fluorite, K — potash, MAR — marble, S — sulfur).]]
-Varese_Ligure-pale_eoliche.jpgs in Varese Ligure.]]
+Non-metallic minerals are in green (ASB — asbestos, F — fluorite, K — potash, MAR — marble, S — sulfur).]] s in Varese Ligure.]]

 In the early 1970s Italy was a major producer of pyrites (from the Tuscan Maremma), asbestos (from the Balangero mines), fluorite (found in Sicily), and salt.
 At the same time, it was self-sufficient in aluminum (from Gargano), sulphur (from Sicily), lead, and zinc (from Sardinia).[110]
 By the beginning of the 1990s, however, it had lost all its world-ranking positions and was no longer self-sufficient in those resources.
 There are no substantial deposits of iron, coal, or oil.
 Moderate natural gas reserves, mainly in the Po Valley and offshore Adriatic Sea, have been discovered in recent years and constitute the country's most important mineral resource.
 Italy is one of the world's leading producers of pumice, pozzolana, and feldspar.[111]
 Another mineral resource for which Italy is well-known is marble, especially the world-famous white Carrara marble from the Massa and Carrara quarries in Tuscany.
 Most raw materials needed for manufacturing and more than 80% of the country's energy sources are imported (99.7% of the solid fuels demand, 92.5% of oil, 91.2% of natural gas and 13% of electricity).[112][113]
 Due to its reliance on imports, Italians pay approximately 45% more than the EU average for electricity.[114]